Keen Kingston walkers have been encouraged to take part in an interfaith walk across the borough.

-The walk, organised by South London Inter Faith Group aims to celebrate the multi faith character of London and demonstrate collaboration across the capital ahead of the Olympic and Paralympic games this summer.
+The walk, organised by South London Inter Faith Group aims to celebrate the multi faith character of London and demonstrate collaboration across the capital ahead of the Olympic and Paralympic

 The group, which has been running since 1981, will be guiding 11 walks in 10 different boroughs over the following weekend.

-Secretary of the South London Inter Faith Group Rashid Laher said: "The walk provides residents and the local population to find out about things they have seen or never understood at a mosque or a church.
+Secretary of the South London Inter Faith Group Rashid Laher said: "The walk provides residents and the local population to find out about things they have seen or never understood at a mosque or a

 "It is an opportunity for people to get to know each other and it breaks down barriers in the interest of big society and community cohesion."